Beneficial ownership rules: improving transparency and availability of UBO information

 - Engaging citizens in monitoring and accountability

-Some financial institutions have also joined forces in collecting and holding beneficial ownership information directly from companies.
-All these measures aim to enhance Customer Due Diligence (CDD) for banks, broker-dealers, mutual funds, trusts, futures commission merchants and commodities brokers by identifying and verifying the beneficial owners of legal entities, along with the adoption of risk-based procedures for CDD.
+The concept of KYC utilities offers ways to better share information and help all parties.
+All these measures aim to enhance Customer Due Diligence (CDD) for obliged entities by identifying and verifying the beneficial owners.
 Restrictions (such as penalties) exist for both the company to hold and make available the beneficial owner information, as well as the shareholders (or other responsible persons) for failure to provide the company with necessary information regarding the beneficial owners.